 - In a medium bowl, stir together the oats, Greek yogurt, maple syrup, 3 tablespoons of milk, and vanilla extract.
 In a separate bowl, whisk together the flour, cinnamon, baking powder, and salt.
 Cut in the butter with a pastry cutter (highly recommended!) or the back of a fork until the mixture resembles fine crumbs.
 Make a well in the center.
 Add in the oat mixture.
 Stir until just incorporated.
 Gently fold in 2 tablespoons of miniature chocolate chips with a spatula.

 - Transfer the dough to the prepared baking sheet.
-Using a spatula, shape the dough into a ¾” tall circle, and brush with the milk.
-Slice the dough into 8 triangular segments with a sharp knife.
+Using a spatula, shape the dough into a ¾” tall circle, and brush with the remaining milk.
+Slice the dough into 8 triangular segments with a sharp knife (but don't separate them!).
 Gently press the remaining chocolate chips into the tops.
-Bake at 425°F for 23-27 minutes, or until the tops and sides are lightly golden.
+Bake at 425°F for 23-27 minutes, or until the tops and sides are golden.
 Cool on the pan for 5 minutes before transferring to a wire rack.

 View Nutrition Information + Weight Watchers Points